GaijinEntertainment/DagorEngine/prog/1stPartyLibs/daScript/doc/source/stdlib/network.rst

 The NETWORK module implements basic TCP socket listening server (currently only one connection).
 It would eventually be expanded to support client as well.

-It its present form its used in daScript Visual Studio Code plugin and upcoming debug server.
+It its present form its used in Daslang Visual Studio Code plugin and upcoming debug server.

 All functions and symbols are in "network" module, use require to get access to it. ::